Ali-Mikael/Pen-testing/h2-dora.md

-We then move it to the `libvirt` image pool:
+We then move the disk to the `libvirt` image pool:
 ```bash
 $ sudo mv metasploitable.qcow2 /var/lib/libvirt/images
 ```